Introduction

 The first JSON Application object will only look for Programs type, which means only executable installers and remove any version of any architecture (thanks to the wildcards on version and name) The second JSON Application object will only look for msi type, but will also limit the name to 4 digits (that is the difference between ? and ) and remove any versions of it.
 That would leave our *7-Zip ??.?? (x64 edition) alone.

 Also, take into consideration that apps have similar names.
-If you use something like “Git*” on your, search you are looking at possible a dozen apps like Git, Github Desktop and Git Extensions to name a few.
+If you use something like “Git*” on your, search you are looking at possibly a dozen apps like Git, Github Desktop and Git Extensions to name a few.

 The script

-To faciliate, i’ve created a detection and remediation scripts, which can be used on both Remediations or Win32App (depending which license you have).
+The script can be copied from my Github repo BulkUninstallApps.
+To facilitate, I’ve created detection and remediation scripts, which can be used on both Remediations or Win32App (depending on which license you have).

 Thanks for reading and I hope this post helps you to remove some unwanted apps from your environment.
 If something is not clear or you would like some help with the scripts please reach out via twitter.